 Nobody wants to live next door to a bad neighbor.
 Before buying an investment property, get to know the neighborhood.
 Who is living in the area?
 Do people seem friendly or do they keep to themselves?
 Are the properties and yards properly maintained or do they appear to be neglected?
 Even the best properties with bad neighbors won’t stay occupied for long.
 People want to feel happy and comfortable where they live.
 Being next door to the wrong people can quickly make things miserable, causing your tenants to want to leave the house as soon as they are able to.

-When buying an investment property in North Carolina & New Jersey, it’s easy to think of all the things you want the property to have.
+When buying an investment property in The USA, it’s easy to think of all the things you want the property to have.
 However, you also need to consider all of the things you don’t want to see in your investment.
 While the house may have some amazing features, don’t let them blind you from any negative aspects of the property.
 While making a list of all the great things the property offers, be sure to make a list of the bad things too.
 Buying the wrong property will end up costs you time and money.
 It can slow your progress with real estate investment and cause unnecessary stress and frustration.
-Our team is always here to help if you have any questions or concerns about buying an investment property in North Carolina & New Jersey!
+Our team is always here to help if you have any questions or concerns about buying an investment property in The USA!